shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 * Read the [Overview of make](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/guides/make.md) guide before completing Lab 03, Exercises 1, 2, and 3.<br>

-\* You must complete this [Google Survey](https://docs.google.com/forms/d/e/1FAIpQLSft0f3fr4rMs0LIK2KWWbEs2EMYqQSBPFYjAcQzJWgQM3eq_A/viewform?usp=sf_link) to get credit for Exercises 1 & 2 (there are also a couple general questions about Makefiles and the make utility) \*<br>
+\* You must complete this [Google Survey](https://docs.google.com/forms/d/e/1FAIpQLSft0f3fr4rMs0LIK2KWWbEs2EMYqQSBPFYjAcQzJWgQM3eq_A/viewform?usp=sf_link) to get credit for Exercises 1 & 2.
+Section 1 of the survey includes some general questions about Makefiles and the make utility.
+Section 2 includes questions corresponding to Lab 03, Exercise 1.
+Section 3 includes questions corresponding to Lab 03, Exercise 2. \*<br>

 Note: You will need to be logged in to your \@mail.csuchico.edu Google account in order to take the Google Survey.
 If you get a message that you are unable to access the survey, try using your Chico portal username and password to login to Google.
 If you are not sure how to proceed, feel free to ask for help!<br>